Hecke orbits on Shimura varieties of Hodge type: Proof of the main theorem and some variants

-For $x \in \shg(\ovfp)$ we let $I_x$ be the algebraic group over $\mathbb{Q}$ consisting of tensor preserving self-quasi-isogenies of the abelian variety $A_x$, introduced by Kisin in Section 2.1.2 of \cite{KisinPoints}.
-By definition it is a closed subgroup of the algebraic group over $\mathbb{Q}$ whose $R$-points are given by
+For $x \in \shg(\ovfp)$ we let $I_x$ be the algebraic group over $\mathbb{Q}$ consisting of tensor-preserving self-quasi-isogenies of the abelian variety $A_x$ introduced in \cite[Section 2.1.2]{KisinPoints}.
+By definition it is a closed subgroup of the algebraic group $\operatorname{Aut}_{x}$ over $\mathbb{Q}$, whose $R$-points are given by